Skip to main content

 Other Tips:

 • Be mindful of the recruitment cycles: Most tech internship recruiting typically takes place from August through December.
-However, there is a second cycle (with fewer employers) that goes from January through April
+However, there is a second cycle (with fewer employers) that goes from January through April, depending on market conditions.

-• Apply to more internships than you might think: While technical skills are among some of the most in-demand, it is still important to apply to as many positions as you are able to (within reason).
+• Apply to more positions than you might think: While technical skills are among some of the most in-demand, it is still important to apply to as many positions as you can (within reason).
 Even if you might not see yourself working there, the interview experience is valuable.
 Keep track of your applications in a spreadsheet, or find a method that works for you.

 Additional Resources: